dapperdivers/security_mcp/README.md

-# Bearer MCP Server
+# Security MCP Server

-A Model Context Protocol (MCP) server that wraps the Bearer CLI security scanning tool, providing AI assistants with the ability to perform static application security testing (SAST) on codebases.
+An independent Model Context Protocol (MCP) server maintained by [@dapperdivers](https://github.com/dapperdivers) that wraps the [Bearer CLI](https://github.com/Bearer/bearer) security scanning tool, providing AI assistants with the ability to perform static application security testing (SAST) on codebases.

+**Note**: This project is not affiliated with, endorsed by, or sponsored by Bearer.
+It is an independent implementation that uses the publicly available Bearer CLI tool.

 ## Features